giantswarm/docs/sources/guides/symfony.md

-description: This guide shows you how to create, deploy and run a simple PHP/Symfony project on Giant Swarm
+description: This guide shows you how to create, deploy, and run a simple PHP/Symfony project on Giant Swarm

 # Swarmify PHP and Symfony